TCLamnidis/BareBonesBash/README.md

 ```bash
 nano

 ```

-And you will now see a blank window, with a section at the bottom with a variety of commands at the bottom, with `^` corresponding to the `ctrl` key on your keyboard.
-You can try typing and deleting text as you normally would on your offline text editor.
+And you will now see a blank window, with a section at the bottom with a variety of commands at the bottom (where `^` corresponds to the `ctrl` or `cmd` key on your keyboard).
+You can try typing and deleting text as you normally would on your offline text editor, moving around the page with your arrow keys.

 To save the contents of the file, we want to begin by initating our exit with `ctrl+x`.
 At the bottom you will be prompted to "Save modified buffer",